hr98w/inzoi-guide/docs/faq/how-to-drive.md

 sidebar_position: 2
 ---

-# Complete Guide to Driving in inZOI
+# inZOI How to Drive

 Discover the comprehensive driving mechanics in inZOI, featuring both automatic and manual driving options for enhanced gameplay experience.